stefanthurnherr/sms-temperature-control/README.md

 * Relay (I used a [5V AC250V10A 1-channel relay module](http://www.ebay.com/itm/5V-One-1-Channel-Relay-Module-Board-Shield-For-PIC-AVR-DSP-ARM-MCU-Arduino-MKLP-/251804970941?pt=LH_DefaultDomain_0&hash=item3aa0beefbd))
 * GSM/3G USB modem, unlocked (I used [gsmliberty.net](http://www.gsmliberty.net) to unlock mine)
 * valid SIM card (prepaid, preferably refillable via internet)
-* Powered USB hub ([I used this 4-port hub from i-tec](http://www.i-tec-europe.eu/?t=3&v=265&lng=en), product number U2HUB412: small size and delivers enough current to power the RPi)
+* Powered USB hub ([I used this 4-port hub from i-tec](http://www.i-tec-europe.eu/?t=3&v=265&lng=en), product number U2HUB412: small size and delivers enough current to power both the 3G USB modem and the RPi)
 * Maybe some angled USB cables to save some space when packaging the whole thing (I bought one [here](http://www.angledcables.com/cables.html))
 * A rasp and a drilling machine to make the holes for the cables
 * Power cable with male and female plug; cable will be cut in half to put the relay in between